vgpc/upc/README.md

-# upc
+# GOlang for UPC and EAN

-A Go library for parsing, validating and analyzing UPCs.
+A Go library for parsing, validating and analyzing UPCs and EAN-13 codes.

+* Validate the accuracy of UPC and EAN codes.
+* Parse UPC codes to determine the code type and other details (Manufacturer, Coupon Value, Product Code, etc)

+The library works with 12 digit UPC (Universal Product Code) codes and 13 digit EAN (European Article Number) codes.

 # Usage